Teaspiller/recaptcha-client-1.0.6-ssl/README.markdown

 - Lots of comments.
 - Code tidying.

 This code falls under its original MIT/X11 license.
+The author of this fork is not associated or affiliated with reCAPTCHA in any way.

 More information about reCAPTCHA and reCAPTCHA Mailhide: http://www.google.com/recaptcha